Cross Country Skiing in Mammoth Lakes

 The Tamarack Cross Country Ski Center is located up at Twin Lakes in the Mammoth Lakes Basin.

-You get 45 kilometers of groomed track and skating lanes that will make for a great day or a full season of fun.
+You get 45 kilometers of groomed track and skating lanes that will make for a great day or an entire season of fun.

-The lake’s basin is also known for its great snow conditions at 9000 feet and it’s epic views of the Mammoth Crest and beyond.
+The lake’s basin is also known for its excellent snow conditions at 9000 feet and its epic views of the Mammoth Crest and beyond.

-Check out the Tamarack Cross Country Ski Website for more details, maps and what’s happening this week up at the Ski Center.
+Check out the Tamarack Cross Country Ski Website for more details, maps, and what’s happening this week at the Ski Center.

-A public use corridor exists on a portion of the Lake Mary Road in the Lakes Basin where dogs are permitted when they are on a leash of not greater than 6 feet.
-Dogs may not be possessed by anyone skiing on a trail where dogs are prohibited even if the dog is not walking directly on the trail.
+A public use corridor exists on a portion of Lake Mary Road in the Lakes Basin, where dogs are permitted on a leash of not greater than 6 feet.
+Dogs may not be possessed by anyone skiing on a trail where dogs are prohibited, even if the dog is not walking directly on the trail.

-Snowshoeing is not permitted on the groomed trails of either cross country ski center or on the Shady Rest Trail System (Loops A, B, and C).
+Snowshoeing is not permitted on the groomed trails of either the cross-country ski center or on the Shady Rest Trail System (Loops A, B, and C).
 This prohibition is also tree line to tree line.

 Bicycles are prohibited on the groomed trails of either Cross-Country Ski Center and on all marked ski trails when there is sufficient snow for skiing.